laminas/technical-steering-committee/meetings/agenda.md

 This item is brought to the TSC meeting to outline if we want to:
 - allow `mixed` in the future to be returned from all factories (thats esp. helpful when it comes to the nullable `instanceOf` inheritance type in `AbstractPluginManager`)
 - want to enforce `array|object` as the return type of `ServiceManager#get` which might have impact on upstream projects returning whatever value from their factories

+As a sidenote, `symfony` did limit the return values of their `ContainerInterface` to `null|object`.
+If we want to go down that route as well, we need to find a way on how to proceed with the merged application config.